attack68/rateslib/docs/source/u_calendars.rst

 **UnionCal**

 The :class:`~rateslib.scheduling.UnionCal` class allows combinations of :class:`~rateslib.scheduling.Cal`, to extend the business day mathematics.
 This is required for multi-currency instruments.
-A *UnionCal* can contain, and replicate, just one *Cal*.
+A :class:`~rateslib.scheduling.UnionCal` can contain, and replicate, just one :class:`~rateslib.scheduling.Cal`.

 .. ipython:: python